WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `@Target`: Uses the current target set by the player
 - `@(<Attribute>)`: Uses all players that have the `<Attribute>` (e.g. `@(Wolfish)`)
 - `@ActionAbilityType`, `@ActionFeedback`: Provides an action's ability type and its feeback in the `On Action` trigger
+- `@Members`: Uses all players that are part of the current group or team

 ----
 ----